stephenliberty/backbone.grid/README.md

 Examples can be found in the index.html file, which is currently the test playground.

+The other reason behind this grid is its use of templates.
+I feel strongly that as little html/css as possible should be defined by the component.
+In any cases possible, I want to allow a user to be able to set a template to be used for representing any kind of data - be it a table row, an editor, the sortable headers, etc.

 ##Requires
 - requirejs or another compatible module loader for dealing with dependencies (see index.html)
 - jQuery